mhasself/tapetown/README.rst

 - assign files to tape1
 - archive until tape1 is full (leaves some files outstanding)
 - confirm files on tape1
-- close tape1
+- close tape1 (this causes outstanding files to be unassigned)
 - open tape2
-- re-assign outstanding files to tape2
+- assign files to tape2
 - archive until tape2 is full or all files are backed up
 - confirm
 - etc.